luisdiogo2071317/azure-docs.pt-pt/articles/azure-stack/user/azure-stack-solution-template-service-fabric-cluster.md

    ````

    > [!NOTE]
-   > Não existe nenhum *https://* antes do nome do cluster no script. É necessária a porta 19000.
+   > Não existe nenhuma *https://* antes do nome do cluster no script. É necessária a porta 19000.